yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 inequalities in Section 6.1 of {{?I-D.irtf-cfrg-aead-limits}} that apply to random, partially implicit nonces, i.e., the nonce construction used in TLS 1.2.
-Although the obtained figures are slightly higher than those for TLS 1.3, it is RECOMMENDED that the same limit of 2<sup>24.5</sup> is used for both versions.
+Although the obtained figures are slightly higher than those for TLS 1.3, it is RECOMMENDED that the same limit of 2<sup>24.5</sup> records is used for both versions.

 For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}}.